English irregular verbs: Development

 Most English irregular verbs are native, derived from verbs that existed in Old English.
 Nearly all verbs that have been borrowed into the language at a later stage have defaulted to the regular conjugation.
 There are a few exceptions, however, such as the verb catch (derived from Old Northern French cachier), whose irregular forms originated by way of analogy with native verbs such as teach.

 Most irregular verbs exist as remnants of historical conjugation systems.
 When some grammatical rule became changed or disused, some verbs kept to the old pattern.
 For example, before the Great Vowel Shift, the verb keep (then pronounced /keːp/, slightly like "cap", or "cape" without the /j/ glide) belonged to a group of verbs whose vowel was shortened in the past tense; this pattern is preserved in the modern past tense kept (similarly crept, wept, leapt, left).
 Verbs such as peep, which have similar form but arose after the Vowel Shift, take the regular -ed ending.

 The force of analogy tends to reduce the number of irregular verbs over time, as irregular verbs switch to regular conjugation patterns (for instance, the verb chide once had the irregular past tense chid, but this has given way to the regular formation chided).
 This is more likely to occur with less common verbs (where the irregular forms are less familiar); hence it is often the more common verbs (such as be, have, take) that tend to remain irregular.
 Many irregular verbs today have coexisting irregular and regular forms (as with spelt and spelled, dreamt and dreamed, etc.).

 In a few cases, however, analogy has operated in the other direction (a verb's irregular forms arose by analogy with existing irregular verbs).
 This is the case with the example of catch given above; others include wear and string, which were originally weak verbs, but came to be conjugated like the similar-sounding strong verbs bear and swing.

 In American English, the regular forms of verbs account for more than 90% of instances, whereas British English has a regular form frequency of 69% according to a 1991 study.

-The verb forms described in this article are chiefly those that are accepted in standard English; many regional dialects have different irregular forms, such as American English sneak–snuck and dive-dove as opposed to standard sneaked and dived respectively.
+The verb forms described in this article are chiefly those that are accepted in standard English; many regional dialects have different irregular forms, such as sneak–snuck and dive-dove, common in the United States, as opposed to standard sneaked and dived respectively.
 In particular, it is fairly common in some types of non-standard speech to use (standard) past tenses as past participles, and vice versa; e.g. "have went" instead of "have gone" in Southern American English.